mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 ## Conclusion

-In conclusion, the idea from neuroscience and computer architecture suggest use of external memory as a possible solution to a key criticism of connectionism (variable-binding).
+In conclusion, the idea from neuroscience and computer architecture suggest using external memory as a possible solution to a scathing criticism of connectionism (variable-binding).
-NTM need a blurry reads and writes for learning how to use memory and it can outperform and learn more generalizable algorithms than LSTM.
+NTM needs blurry reads and writes to learn how to use memory and outperform and learn more generalizable algorithms than LSTM.
 NTM memory access is natural (Is it learning algorithm?).

 ## Future Works